- Federal appeals court rules against Virginia’s same-sex marriage ban

 On Tuesday, bowl executives from the Sugar, Orange, Fiesta and Rose met with the conference commissioners to give their input and answer some questions about how their games could work in a new postseason system.

-An option being discussed could force those traditional bowls to give up holding their games in years in which they host a semifinal or championship game.
+An option being discussed could force those traditional bowls to give up holding their games the years they host a semifinal or championship matchup.
 That could mean a year without a Rose Bowl, which has been played every year since 1916 _ most of those games matching the champions of the Big Ten and Pac-12.

 The Big Ten and Pac-12 don’t just play in the Rose Bowl, they’re partners with the game.
 Delany and Pac-12 Commissioner Larry Scott have made it clear that protecting that lucrative partnership is a priority.